CHAITANYA SCHOOL OF YOGA , Unit C106 , Sandown Square , Sandown Road , Parklands ( from 1 March )

 Kindly use your name as a ref.
 Please note that all payments must be in advance, cash or via EFT (details provided) before starting your first class

-12 - 1 pm Detox Yoga with Rhian
+12 - 1 pm Yoga for the Core with Rhian

 Gratitude and Blessings